S-jz7/832201214_contacts_backend/codetyle.md

 # The backend code refers to the Alibaba JavaScript Style Guide.
 ### Modular Structure
-The code follows a modular structure by separating routes (`contacts.js`), controllers (`contactsController.js`), and database configuration (`db.js`) into distinct modules.
-This modular design enhances code readability and maintainability, aligning well with the principle of “separation of concerns.”
+The backend code is organized into separate modules, such as routes (contacts.js), controllers (contactsController.js), and database configuration (db.js).
+This modular architecture improves code readability and simplifies maintenance, as it follows the "separation of concerns" principle.
 ### RESTful API Design
-The backend adheres to RESTful API design principles, using different HTTP methods (GET, POST, PUT, DELETE) to perform CRUD operations.
-This makes the API interface more intuitive, standardized, and easy for the frontend to consume.
+The backend implements RESTful API design principles by using appropriate HTTP methods (GET, POST, PUT, DELETE) to handle CRUD operations.
+This results in a standardized and intuitive API interface, making it easier for the frontend to consume and interact with the backend.
 ### Use of Express Framework
-Express is used as the framework in Node.js to handle server operations, leveraging middleware, routing management, and request handling features.
-This approach simplifies server setup and request processing.
+Express.js is utilized as the core framework for the backend server, providing middleware, routing, and request handling capabilities.
+This use of Express simplifies the setup of server functionality and ensures efficient processing of incoming requests.
 ### Database Interaction
-The code uses the `mysql2` library to interact directly with MySQL, employing raw SQL queries.
-This approach is straightforward and efficient, and with parameterized queries, it helps prevent SQL injection, enhancing security.
+The code uses the mysql2 library for direct interaction with a MySQL database, utilizing raw SQL queries.
+This straightforward approach ensures efficiency, and the use of parameterized queries effectively mitigates SQL injection vulnerabilities, thereby enhancing security.
 ### Error Handling and Data Validation
-In the controllers, errors in database operations are caught, and the appropriate HTTP status codes are returned.
-Additionally, basic validation is performed for key data (such as `name` and `phone`), ensuring data integrity and reliability.
+Error handling within the controllers ensures that any issues during database interactions are appropriately caught and resolved, with relevant HTTP status codes returned.
+Basic validation for critical data fields, such as name and phone, is performed to maintain data consistency and accuracy.
 ### JSDoc-Style Comments
-Detailed JSDoc-style comments are included throughout the code to describe the functions, parameters, and return values.
-This improves readability and aids in understanding and maintaining the code effectively.
+The code includes detailed JSDoc-style comments to describe the purpose, parameters, and return values of functions.
+This level of documentation improves overall code comprehension and simplifies future maintenance.
 ### Security Focus
-Parameterized queries (e.g., `db.query(query, [params], callback)`) are implemented when querying the database to help prevent SQL injection attacks, enhancing the application’s security.
+Security is a priority in the backend implementation, with parameterized SQL queries (db.query(query, [params], callback)) employed to prevent SQL injection attacks.
+This approach significantly enhances the application's defense against common security vulnerabilities.
 ### Effective Middleware Usage
-In the server configuration, `cors` middleware handles cross-origin requests, and `express.json()` parses JSON request bodies.
-This approach reflects well-managed request handling.
+In the server setup, middleware is effectively utilized for various purposes.
+The cors middleware is used to manage cross-origin requests, allowing secure interactions between the frontend and backend.
+Additionally, express.json() middleware is employed for parsing incoming JSON data, resulting in effective request management.